aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 - `CANDIDATE_VERSION` - This is the version of the code that is being built in the pipeline, and its value is stored in the `build.json` file of the packaged artifact of the repo.
 - `PREVIOUS_VERSION` - This is the version previous to the `CANDIDATE_VERSION`.
 - `CLI_VERSION` - This is the version of the CLI we are testing.
 It is **always** the same as the `CANDIDATE_VERSION` since we want to test the latest CLI code.
 - `FRAMEWORK_VERSION` - This is the version of the framework we are testing.
-It varries between the two variation of the regression suites.
+It varies between the two variation of the regression suites.
 Its value can either be that of `CANDIDATE_VERSION` (for testing against the latest framework code), or `PREVIOUS_VERSION` (for testing against the previously published version of the framework code).

 Following are the steps involved in running these tests: